ValentineFernandes/PetDog-Complete-Website/README.md

 # PetDog-Complete-Website
-  * It is an E-Commerce website to buy Pet Dog online.
+✅ It is an E-Commerce website to buy Pet Dog online.<br/>
-  * It is a mobile friendly website.
+✅ It is a mobile friendly website.
 <img align="left" width="2000px" src="https://github.com/ValentineFernandes/ValentineFernandes/blob/main/Portfolio/img1.jpg" />

 ## Technologies used